aneeshananda/module3-markdown/exercise-3/README.md

 Note that you can preview this Markdown in Atom to make sure it works correctly.
 See `complete` branch for an example.

 ---
+# Change Directory

+`cd "name of file"`

+- absolute path to a new file
+- relative path to a new file
+- allows you to navigate between different files